 Kluber, Indians top Porcello, Red Sox 5-4

+BOSTON (AP) — Boston pitcher Rick Porcello had the wind knocked out of him after taking a hard liner to the stomach.
+Two pitches later, Cleveland’s Greg Allen knocked the energy right out of Fenway Park.

-BOSTON (AP) — Greg Allen hit a tiebreaking homer right after Boston pitcher Rick Porcello was struck in the midsection by a line drive, and Corey Kluber tied for the major league wins lead as the Cleveland Indians beat the Red Sox 5-4 Monday night.
+Allen hit a go-ahead home run in the seventh inning right after Porcello was struck, Corey Kluber tied for the major league lead with his 16th win and the Indians beat the Red Sox 5-4 Monday night.

-Kluber (16-6) pitched into the seventh inning and matched Washington’s Max Scherzer and the Yankees’ Luis Severino for the most victories in the majors.
-Michael Brantley and Melky Cabrera also homered to help the AL Central-leading Indians improve to 14-4 in August.

-Xander Bogaerts had an early two-run single and an RBI single in the ninth for East-leading Boston.
-Ian Kinsler flied out with two runners on base, leaving the Red Sox with just their fifth loss in 22 games.
+“That was intense,” Allen said.
+“You really weren’t sure (if he was staying in) especially after a hit like that.”

+In a meeting of AL division leaders — and a matchup of the last two Cy Young Award winners, it was 3-all into the seventh.

 Porcello was checked on the mound, took a practice toss or two, and stayed in the game.
-Two pitches later, Allen hit a drive into the Indians’ bullpen for his second home run of the season.
+Allen then sent a drive into the Indians’ bullpen for his second home run of the season.

+“I don’t think the one that hit him had any effect on the next pitch.
+The first changeup was a good one,” Boston manager Alex Cora said.
+“Then he threw another one and he hung it.”

+Porcello said after he caught his breath that he was fine.
+He was more bothered by what he threw after that.

+“You can breathe a sigh of relief after throwing 27 pitches and 20 of them were questionable and seven of them were good,” he said.

-Kluber, who won his second Cy Young last season, gave up three runs and nine hits, striking out six and walking one in 6 1/3 innings.
-Cody Allen got the final three outs, holding on for his 25th save.
+Kluber, who won his second Cy Young Award last year, gave up three runs and nine hits, striking out six and walking one in 6 1/3 innings.

 Porcello allowed five runs on three homers, fanning six and walking one over seven.